Thursday, October 3, 2019

 The Beauty of Buying Less | Why Something Handmade Is More Meaningful

 To me, thinking about holiday shopping means trying to begin early - in order to have options.
-Finding the perfect gift isn't always as easy when one decides to search through individual shops and artist studios, as compared to just driving into the mega-sized parking lots of gianormous big box stores boasting literally, zillions of "things".
+Finding the perfect gift isn't always as easy when one decides to search through individual shops and artist studios, as compared to just driving into the mega-sized parking lots of ginormous big box stores boasting literally, zillions of "things".

 Choosing something of quality can be a bit time-consuming, often requiring a little education about or understanding of a product, and these purchases are not so easy to just order online.
 And yet.....I'd still rather at least try; attempt to find something with a story, that came from the hands of a local maker, because it feels better to give one single gift that will be valued, rather than a whole pile of cheap trinkets.